-Program staff takes extra precautions during hot weather seasons.
-Children do not adapt to extreme temperature as effectively as adults.
-There is significant risk of heat-related illness when the heat index (the outdoor temperature as it relates to relative humidity) is at or above 90 degrees.
-ARC may alter activity schedules when the National Weather Service indicates an extreme hot weather risk in Seattle.
-In addition, during hot weather spells staff will:
+Program staff take extra precautions during hot weather seasons.
+Children do not adapt to extreme temperatures as effectively as adults.
+There is a significant risk of heat-related illness when the heat index (the outdoor temperature as it relates to relative humidity) is at or above 90 degrees.
+ARC may adjust activity schedules when the National Weather Service issues an extreme heat warning for Seattle.
+In addition, during hot weather spells, staff will:

-- Remind parents to send water bottles with participants each day. - Have children apply sunscreen regularly. - Schedule outside play in the mornings when the heat is less extreme. - Take more water breaks than usual.
-Encourage children to drink water. - Encourage families to provide to WIDE-BRIMMED HATS to wear when outside and to wear thin, light-colored clothes. - Observe children for signs of heat exhaustion such as heavy sweating, paleness, muscle cramps, tiredness, weakness, dizziness, nausea, or vomiting and seek appropriate medical attention when necessary.
+- Remind parents to label all personal items. - Send water bottles with the participants each day. - Have children apply sunscreen regularly. - Schedule outside play in the mornings when the heat is less extreme. - Take more water breaks than usual.
+Encourage children to drink water. - Families are encouraged to provide a WIDE-BRIMMED HAT for the participant to wear when outside and to wear thin, light-colored clothes. - Staff will observe children for signs of heat exhaustion, such as heavy sweating, paleness, muscle cramps, tiredness, weakness, dizziness, nausea, or vomiting, and seek appropriate medical attention when necessary.

-For up-to-date information on the impact of extreme weather conditions or natural emergencies, call the Childcare Hotline at 206-684-4203.
-This hotline is available 24 hours a day.
+For the most current information regarding extreme weather conditions or natural emergencies, please call the Childcare Hotline at 206-684-4203.
+The hotline is available 24 hours a day and will be updated as new information becomes available.